 - Answering inquiries from potential offerors and conducting prebid or preproposal conferences.

-- Evaluating bids or proposals based on the evaluation plan for the acquisition and the criteria in the solicitation.
+- Evaluating bids or proposals based the criteria in the solicitation.

-- Setting the competitive range and discussing proposals with offerors.
+- Setting the competitive range and discussing proposals with offerors, where necessary.

 - Determining the responsibility of the potential awardee.